CommitteeOfZero/polyversal-coz-linux-patcher/README.md

-# Polyversal Linux Steam Patcher for the Committee of Zero's Science Adventure Steam Patches on Linux
+# The Polyversal Linux Steam Patcher for the Committee of Zero's Science Adventure Steam Patches on Linux

-This project is a fork of [CoZ's official Multiversal Linux patcher](https://github.com/CommitteeOfZero/multiversal-coz-linux-patcher).
+This project is a fork of [the Committee of Zero's official Multiversal Linux patcher](https://github.com/CommitteeOfZero/multiversal-coz-linux-patcher) and aims to provide extended functionality with error checking, a simple GUI, and automation of game-specific fixes, among other things.

 From the official repository:

 > These instructions and the included Bash script are intended to streamline installation of CoZ patches for Steam Play, including on Steam Deck.
 >